openvax/mhcflurry/docs/intro.rst

 =======================

 MHCflurry is an open source package for peptide/MHC I binding affinity prediction.
-It attempts to provide competitive accuracy with a fast and documented implementation.
+It aims to provide competitive accuracy with a fast and documented implementation.

 You can download pre-trained MHCflurry models fit to mass spec-identified MHC I ligands and peptide/MHC affinity measurements deposited in IEDB (plus a few other